bschung/Facebook-week5/README.md

 * If the user scrolls a large amount and releases, the full screen photo should dismiss.
 * Optional: The full screen photo should be zoomable.

-Note:

-I didn't understand the directions for the optionals, so I looked at the Facebook app and recreated the post screen with all photos.
+Note: I didn't understand the directions for the optionals, so I looked at the Facebook app and recreated the post screen with all photos.
+I almost have the paging of fullscreen images done but could not get it done on time.

 Walkthrough of Facebook app: